GEO Group: History

+In 2016, the U.S. Department of Justice announced its intention to phase out contracts with privately operated prisons.
+The U.S. Department of Homeland Security said it was reviewing its contracts with private firms, which operate several immigrant detention facilities.
+In the spring of 2017, officials of the Donald Trump administration said they would be reviewing this policy.
+In September 2019, California governor Gavin Newsom announced that he would terminate the California contract with GEO's Central Valley Modified Community Correctional Facility in McFarland.

 In 2018, GEO Group entered into a collaboration with the National Federation of Federal Employees called Reentry Success DC, designed to enhance "GEO Group's pre- and post-release services by connecting returning citizens to gainful employment".
 The program is available to prisoners returning to Washington, D.C., from the Rivers Correctional Facility in North Carolina.
 By February 2020, the company had expanded the Continuum of Care program to 18 prisons.
 Later in 2020, the company also opened its Connection and Intervention Center in Idaho Falls, Idaho, for this purpose.

+Since the beginning of the second Trump administration in January 2025, the GEO Group received $2.1 billion in federal contracts from U.S. Immigration and Customs Enforcement (ICE), far more than any other ICE contractor.
+In their 2025 annual report, the company noted that their new and expanded contracts represented "the largest amount of new business we have won in a single year in our Company’s history".

+In 2026 it was reported that GEO Group employees and ICE employees had historically transitioned employment between the two organizations at high rates.